Halloween II (2009 film): Development

-In 2008, at the 30 Years of Terror Convention, Halloween producer Malek Akkad confirmed that a sequel to Rob Zombie's 2007 film was in the works.
-Despite French filmmakers Julien Maury and Alexandre Bustillo being in negotiations to direct the sequel in November 2008, Rob Zombie took on the duty and was also writer.
+In 2008, at the 30 Years of Terror Convention, Halloween franchise producer Malek Akkad confirmed that a sequel to Rob Zombie's Halloween (2007), a remake of John Carpenter's 1978 film, was in the works.
+Despite Julien Maury and Alexandre Bustillo being in negotiations to direct the sequel in November 2008, Zombie reprised as both director, writer, and producer.

-In an interview, Zombie expressed how the exhaustion of creating the first Halloween made him not want to come back for a sequel, but after a year of cooling down he was more open to the idea.
-The writer/director explained that with the sequel he was no longer bound by a sense of needing to retain any "John Carpenter-ness", as he "felt free to do whatever".
-Producer Malek Akkad said the original intention, when they believed Zombie was not returning, was to create a "normal sequel".
-Akkad and his Trancus producing company hired various writers to come up with drafts for a new film, but none worked.
-Akkad and the Weinstein brothers then turned to Bustillo and Muary, whose film Inside had recently been bought for distribution by the Weinstein Company.
-According to Akkad, the producers really wanted Zombie to return, as Akkad felt that there was something "lost in the translation" when the French filmmakers took over the project.
+In an interview, Zombie expressed how the exhaustion of creating the predecessor made him not want to come back for a sequel, but after a year of cooling down he was more open to the idea.
+He explained that with the sequel he was no longer bound by a sense of needing to retain any "John Carpenter-ness", as he "felt free to do whatever".
+Akkad said the original intention, when they believed Zombie was not returning, was to create a "normal sequel".
+Akkad and his Trancas International Films producing company hired various writers to come up with drafts for a new film, but none worked.
+Akkad, and Harvey and Bob Weinstein then turned to Bustillo and Muary, whose film Inside (2007) had been bought for distribution by the Weinstein Company.
+According to Akkad, the producers really wanted Zombie to return, as Akkad felt that there was something "lost in the translation" when the duo took over the project.
 After his work on the 2007 remake, Zombie had earned the trust of Akkad, who told him to ignore any rules they had set for him on the previous film.
 Akkad said that he wanted Zombie to move the franchise away from some of its established rules.